-A HAMILTONIAN CYCLE is a cycle which visits the start/end vertex twice,
+A HAMILTONIAN CYCLE is a cycle which visits the start/end vertex twice, and every other vertex exactly once.

 A graph that has a Hamiltonian cycle is called a HAMILTONIAN GRAPH.

 This is the graph based on Hamilton's Icosian game.
 We'll find a Hamilton path.
 Can you find a Hamilton cycle?